djoshea/neuropixel-utils/docs/imec_dataset.md

 timeShifts = tsi.computeShiftsExciseRegionsOutsideTrials('maxPauseSec', 20);
 ```

 You can then pass along this `Neuropixel.TimeShiftSpec` to any of the data transform functions.
 Depending on whether the `timeShifts` object was created in indices of `AP` band sample rate or `LF` band sample rate, you should pass it along as `timeShiftsAP` or `timeShiftsLF`.
-The conversion to the other sampling rate will be handled automtically so that the excision is performed on both datasets appropriately.
+The conversion to the other sampling rate will be handled automatically so that the excision is performed on both datasets appropriately.

 ```matlab
 imecOut = imec.saveTransformedDataset(outPath, 'timeShiftsAP', timeShifts, ... );